-4.1 Medical and Welfare Priority
+26. Medical and Welfare Priority

-- 4.1.1 Applicants who have a medical and/or welfare need will be asked to include details of this on the Homesearch application form.
+26.1 Applicants who have a medical and/or welfare need will be asked to include details of this on the Homesearch application form.
 If a medical and/or welfare issue develops after the initial Homesearch application, then an online medical/welfare assessment form can be completed.
 Help will be provided by Homesearch staff to do this if needed.
 Evidence will be required to support medical/welfare priority.

-Applicants will only be offered additional priority if their medical condition or thatof a member of their household, necessitates a move.
-Or if their social wellbeingor that of a member of their household, is significantly affected by remaining intheir current accommodation. - 4.1.2 The medical assessment is not based on the seriousness of an applicant's condition, but is solely based on the impact of their current housing or in exceptional circumstances the location.
+- 26.2 Applicants will only be offered additional priority if their medical condition or that of a member of their household, necessitates a move.
+Or if their social wellbeing or that of a member of their household, is significantly affected by remaining in their current accommodation. - 26.3 The medical assessment is not based on the seriousness of an applicant's condition, but is solely based on the impact of their current housing or in exceptional circumstances the location.
 Welfare issues will normally relate to the location of the property but can occasionally be caused by the physical condition of the property.
-The assessment is based solely on the impact of their current housing, on social well-being and whether a move to alternative housingwould improve their welfare. - 4.1.3 Medical priority will be given to homeowners for a social housing allocation, where they can prove that they do not have financial resources or equity in a property to purchase another suitable property (otherwise they will be placed in Band 4 also see Section 16 for Banding summary and Appendix 9).
+The assessment is based solely on the impact of their current housing, on social well-being and whether a move to alternative housing would improve their welfare. - 26.4 Medical priority will be given to homeowners for a social housing allocation, where they can prove that they do not have financial resources or equity in a property to purchase another suitable property (otherwise they will be placed in Band 4 also see Item number 16 for Banding summary and Appendix 9).

-4.2 Medical Priority
+Medical Priority

-- 4.2.1 Applicants may be placed into one of the following bands following an assessment: - a) Emergency Band Exceptional Medical Need, where applicants are unable to continue to occupy their current accommodation.
+- 26.5 Applicants may be placed into one of the following bands following an assessment: - a) Emergency Band Exceptional Medical Need, where applicants are unable to continue to occupy their current accommodation.
 Or the applicant is unable to leave hospital due to their current permanent housing being unsuitable.
-An applicant's circumstances will be reviewed after 3 months.

-- b) Band 1 High Medical Need, where the medical condition and/or disability, is having a significant detrimental effect on the ability to live independently. - c) Band 2 Medium Medical Need, where a move to suitable alternative accommodation would significantly improve their health, or upon the recommendation of Monmouthshire County Council's Social Services, to enable them to live independently. - d) Band 3 Low Medical Need, where there is a low medical condition or disability and a move would improve their health. - e) No Medical Need where there is no medical need or moving accommodation would not address the medical need.
-Or there is no evidence to suggest a move would produce a significant impact. - 4.2.2 The medical assessment decision will not result in an applicant losing priority if they would otherwise have been placed in a higher band due to other circumstances. - 4.2.3 Applicants can only re-apply for medical assessment or request that a medical priority already awarded is re-assessed, if there has been a change in their circumstances.
+An applicant's circumstances will be reviewed after 3 months. - b) Band 1 High Medical Need, where the medical condition and/or disability, is having a significant detrimental effect on the ability to live independently. - c) Band 2 Medium Medical Need, where a move to suitable alternative accommodation would significantly improve their health, or upon the recommendation of Monmouthshire County Council's Social Services, to enable them to live independently. - d) Band 3 Low Medical Need, where there is a low medical condition or disability and a move would improve their health. - e) No Medical Need where there is no medical need or moving accommodation would not address the medical need.
+Or there is no evidence to suggest a move would produce a significant impact. - 26.6 The medical assessment decision will not result in an applicant losing priority if they would otherwise have been placed in a higher band due to other circumstances. - 26.7 Applicants can only re-apply for medical assessment or request that a medical priority already awarded is re-assessed, if there has been a change in their circumstances.

-4.3 Welfare Priority
+Welfare Priority